Barubary/tiledggd/TiledGGD/Plugins/readme.txt

 			not set (or invalid), the format will not change.
 			Note that these (or at least the 3 and 4) are the values most commonly used to denote what format an image is.
+- bigendian : Flags if the data is BigEndian. (boolean, so either true/false) If it is false, the data is LittleEndian.
+- tilesize : a table with two entries (x and y, or 0 and 1), indicating the desired tile-size.
+The tile size will not be altered if this is not set.
+Invalid values will be made known to the user, and ignored afterwards.
+The indices x and y take precedence over 0 and 1.
+- tiled : boolean variable indicating if the data is tiled or not.
+An invalid value will be ignored.

+The following variables can also be set for any type of plugin, but will be ignored for graphics with format < 5.
 - order : The order of the palette.
-This will be ignored for the graphics if the format < 5.
 It is a 3-letter string containing the letters R, G and B in an arbitrary order.
-- bigendian : Flags if the data is BigEndian. (boolean, so either true/false) If it is false, the data is LittleEndian.
+- alphaAtStart : boolean value (true or false), indicating if the alpha value of the colour is located at the start of the colour value.
+If set to false, the alpha value is located at the end of the colour value.
+- ignoreAlpha : boolean value (true or false), indicating if the alpha value of colours should be ignored.
+If set, all colours will be fully opaque.
+- enableAlphaStrech : boolean value (true or false), indicating if alpha stretch is enabled.
+- alphaStretch : a table with two entries (min and max, or 0 and 1).
+When alpha stretch is enabled, the alpha value of the colours will be stretched, so that the minimum value (min or 0) and anything below it is mapped onto alpha value 0, and the maximum value (max or 1) is mapped onto alpha value 255.
+Anything in-between will keep its relative position between the given minimum and maximum values.

 The following variables can be set for each Graphics-plugin:
 - width : integer indicating what the width of the canvas should be.
 The width will not be altered if this is not set.
 Invalid values are made known to the user, and ignored afterward.
 - height : similar as width, only for the height of the canvas.
-- tilesize : a table with two entries (x and y, or 0 and 1), indicating the desired tile-size.
-The tile size will not be altered if this is not set.
-Invalid values will be made known to the user, and ignored afterwards.
-The indices x and y take precedence over 0 and 1.
-- tiled : boolean variable indicating if the graphics is tiled or not.
-An invalid value will be ignored.